princebansal7/DSA-Sheets-Code/README.md

          print1toN_TailRecursive(n - 1, k + 1);
       }

-      // NOTE: We can't convert every Non tail recursive function to Tail Recusive function
+      // NOTE: We can't convert every Non tail recursive function to Tail Reclusive function
       // eg:
       //    1.
 Merge sort (not tail recursive) & Quick sort (tail recursive).
       //       That's also one of the reason why Quick Sort is Fast.
       //    2.
-In Tree Traversals Preorder, Inorder traversal are tail recursive but Post order traversal is not.
+In Tree Traversals Pre-order, In-order traversal are tail recursive but Post order traversal is not.
       //       that's why in interviews prefer Pre or In order traversal if can apply instead or post order traversal.
       //       eg: when finding sum of all the nodes in a tree
-      //    3. factorial function isn't tail recursive by default but we can make it tail recusive. see in Code2 or 6.Factorial.cpp
+      //    3. factorial function isn't tail recursive by default but we can make it tail reclusive. see in Code2 or 6.Factorial.cpp

    </blockquote>